debugger24/pyspark-test/README.md

 Check that left and right spark DataFrame are equal.

 This function is intended to compare two spark DataFrames and output any differences.
-It is inspired from pandas testing module for pysaprk, and for use in unit tests.
+It is inspired from pandas testing module but for pysaprk, and for use in unit tests.
 Additional parameters allow varying the strictness of the equality checks performed.

 # Installation